vineethm1627/vineethm1627/README.md

 About Me :

-"Strong intuitions come with strong applied knowledge."
+:repeat:"Strong intuitions come with strong applied knowledge."
 Disciplined, Time bound, works out everything will full dedication and focus.
 Deep Learning and Machine Learning Enthusiast.
 In love with Mathematics and Algorithms.
-Constant, consistent learner for life.
+Constant, consistent learner for life. :100: